Agoric/documentation/main/getting-started/README.md

 ### Vagrant

-To run a standardized Linux distribution with all the required development tools, you probably want [Vagrant](https://www.vagrantup.com/docs/):
+To run a standardized Linux distribution with all the required development tools, you can use [Vagrant](https://www.vagrantup.com/docs/):

 ```sh
 vagrant up --provider=docker